Friday evenings at Durbanville High School Astro

 • We will provide hockey balls and beacons for each practice session.

-• In the event of rain – coaching and activities will take place indoors.
+• In the event of rain – coaching and activities will continue.

 Please take note that we accept new members throughout the year.
 This means that it will never be too late to join Durbanville Hockey club!